apollographql/rover/docs/source/errors.md

 ### E036

 This check error occurs when the build task, operations task, and downstream task (if run) have succeeded or are pending, but some other check task has failed.
-Please view the check in [Apollo Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
+Please view the check in [GraphOS Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
 You can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).

 ### E037

 This error occurs when a downstream check task fails.
 This means that you proposed a schema for your source variant that causes checks to fail in blocking downstream variants.
-You can configure which downstream variants are blocking in the Checks -> Configuration view in [Apollo Studio](https://studio.apollographql.com/), and you can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).
+You can configure which downstream variants are blocking in the Checks -> Configuration view in [GraphOS Studio](https://studio.apollographql.com/), and you can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).

 ### E038